idvorkin/idvorkin.github.io/_d/facebook.md

 FB has an exceptionally good and unique hiring and onboarding process.

-### Un allocated hires
+### Unallocated hires

 Many big companies say they hire for the company not the team, at which point they assign you to a team you know almost nothing about.
 Your chance to learn about the team is usually a few minutes at the end of 5-6 grueling interviews and a 30 minutes "sales pitch" from a hiring manager.

 At FB, they really mean you're hired for the company, so you join without picking a team.
-Then you get 6-10 weeks (bootcamp) to find a team you like.
+Then you get 6-10 weeks (boot camp) to find a team you like.
 This process includes "sitting" with various teams for a week or so.
 When sitting with a team you work on a task with the team which lets you see if you like the team, tech and enjoy your time with them.
 As a result you have a lot more data before signing up to where you'll work for the next few years of your career.

 ### Bootcamp